hjorslev/SteamPS/docs/Get-SteamFriendList.md

 ### System.Int64
 ## OUTPUTS

-### Returns a string formatted as JSON, XML, or VDF representing the user's friend list.
-### The friend list contains the following properties:
+### PSCustomObject.
+It returns the following properties:
-### - steamid: 64-bit Steam ID of the friend.
+### - SteamID64: The friend's 64-bit Steam ID.
-### - relationship: Relationship qualifier.
+### - Relationship: The qualifier of the relationship.
-### - friend_since: Unix timestamp of when the relationship was established.
+### - FriendSince: The Unix timestamp indicating when the relationship was established.
 ## NOTES
 Author: Frederik Hjorslev Nylander